adi-ben-yehuda/Arkanoid-Game/README.md

 #### Fourth level:
 <img width="597" alt="image" src="https://user-images.githubusercontent.com/75027826/225319247-d1423a9b-36d6-4fe5-afe8-b27b562a1e1a.png">

+In the command line, before starting the game, the player has to write the order of the levels and which levels will appear in the game.

 ## Installation
 Before installing this project, you need to install on your computer: